comp1100/comp1100.github.io/_sources/intro.md

 3. **16:00, Thursday 25/09/2025 -- Testing the solution:** Submit a business model canvas, a set of verified/refuted hypotheses, transcripts and audio recordings of interviews, and documentation (pictures, digital files) of any paper prototype used so far that demonstrates whether the solution solves the customer problem (product-market fit).
 4. **16:00, Monday 13/11/2025 -- Minimum viable product:**  Submit a business model canvas, a set of verified/refuted hypotheses, transcripts and audio recordings of interviews, and a minimal viable product (working software) that demonstrates whether the product solves the customer problem.

-Deliverables 2-4 will be submitted via Github and Blackbaord.
+Deliverables 2-4 will be submitted via Github and Blackboard.
 Details on submissions will be discussed in the seminars and studios.

 In addition, for deliverables 2-4, each individual will submit a short self-reflection.